 But, you might not be aware of the crucial role contrast plays in an MRI.
 MRIs are unique to other imaging methods like CT scans and x-rays because they could involve the use of gadolinium-based contrast agents (GBCAs), which is a type of MRI dye, to assist in adding clarity and decipherability to your MRI image.

-If you need an MRI with and without contrast, and are looking to book your appointment at Envision Radiology, below you can learn more about this technology, its uses and benefits and more.
+If you need an MRI with and without contrast, and are looking to book your appointment at Envision Imaging, below you can learn more about this technology, its uses and benefits and more.

 Who Needs an MRI With Contrast?